molmod/stacie/docs/source/theory/advanced_topics/block_averages.md

 To reduce the amount of data, we recommend taking block averages.
 These block averages form a new time series with a time step equal to the block size.
 This reduces the storage requirements by a factor equal to the block size.
+If the program generating the sequences does not support block averages, you can use {py:func}`stacie.utils.block_average`.

 If the blocks are sufficiently small compared to the decay rate of the autocorrelation function, Stacie will produce virtually the same results for all parameters of the Exponential Tail Model.